zakirangwala/DataMinds/action-plan.md

 - Missing data categories are gracefully skipped
 - API errors are logged but don't stop the process
 - Database connection issues are handled
+- Added retry logic with exponential backoff for transient errors
+- Data type conversion errors are handled gracefully

 ### Logging

 - Detailed logging to both console and file (data_upload.log)
 - Tracks progress, successes, and failures
 - Provides visibility into the data processing pipeline
+- Added logging of available data categories for each ticker

 ## How to Run